 People who are about to quit often change their movements.
 Instead of joining the lunch bunch as usual, they camp out in a conference room and speak into their phones using hushed tones.
 Or, while coming into work, you see them talking on their phone behind the parking garage.
-These location changes may mean that they are covertly engaged in phone interviews with other companies.
+They may also start working from home more often when they usually come into the office.
+These location changes may mean that they are covertly engaged in phone interviews and office visits with other companies.

 Time is the most precious non-renewable resource, and how people spend their time tells you a lot about them.
 If a co-worker, who normally goes months without vacation, suddenly starts asking about the vacation policy then that’s a sign they may be about to quit.
 They are either about to use vacation time to attend interviews, or they want to know how much they will be paid out in unused vacation.

 Changes in punctuality is another sign that someone may be leaving your company.
 Colleagues who are normally punctual in their arrival time to the office and always show up to meetings on time sometimes start running late when they’re looking for other opportunities.
 It can be tough managing interviews and maintaining the schedule of a company you’re trying to leave.